Sita Navami is the birth anniversary of pious and divine Goddess Sita.

 Rituals of Sita Navami 2025

-Generally, married woman observe fast on this auspicious day to be blessed with longevity of their husbands.
+- Generally, married woman observe fast on this auspicious day to be blessed with longevity of their husbands.

-Devotees celebrate this day by offering special pujas to Goddess Sita.
+- Devotees celebrate this day by offering special pujas to Goddess Sita.

-Additionally, many people recite the akhand Ramayana ( reciting for 24 hours), which narrates the story of Lord Rama and mata Sita.
+- Additionally, many people recite the akhand Ramayana ( reciting for 24 hours), which narrates the story of Lord Rama and mata Sita.

-Furthermore, it is a time to reflect on mata Sita’s qualities, like loyalty, patience and selflessness.
+- Furthermore, it is a time to reflect on mata Sita’s qualities, like loyalty, patience and selflessness.

-At many places, Sita Janmotsava Puja is also organized on this auspicious day.
+- At many places, Sita Janmotsava Puja is also organized on this auspicious day.

 Conclusion

-Thus, by now, we know the date, tithi and relevance of thus auspicious day in our life.
+Thus, by now, we know the date, tithi and relevance of this auspicious day in our life.
 Infact, apart from celebrations, we must learn life qualities from Sita ji to live life happily and dutifully.

 Have blessed time ahead.